tquoc229/ai-flow/docs/rules/sections/3-task-management.md

 **AI_Agent MUST Do:**
 1. ✅ Create task documentation file named: `<PBI-ID>-<TASK-ID>.md`
-2. ✅ Add task entry to task index with link: `[description](mdc:<PBI-ID>-<TASK-ID>.md)`
+2. ✅ Add task entry to task index with link: `[description](<PBI-ID>-<TASK-ID>.md)`
 3. ✅ Populate all required sections in task file (Description, Requirements, etc.)
-4. ✅ Complete analysis and design work - document in Implementation Plan section
+4. ✅ Complete analysis and design work - document in Implementation Steps section
-5. ✅ Define test plan appropriate to task complexity
+5. ✅ Define test cases in Testing section appropriate to task complexity
 6. ✅ Update task status to `Agreed` in **BOTH** task file and index
 7. ✅ Add entries to task history:
    - First entry - Event_Type: "Created", From: N/A, To: Proposed